deepak-bala/basho_docs/source/riakee/cookbooks/Multi-Data-Center-Replication-Operations-New.md

 **fullsync max_fssource_node**

 The `max_fssource_node` limits the number of fullsync workers that will be running on each individual node in a source cluster.
 This is a hard limit for all fullsyncs enabled; additional fullsync configurations will not increase the number of fullsync workers allowed to run on any node.
 This value defaults to 2.
 This only affects nodes on the source cluster on which this parameter is defined via the configuration file or command line.
+This value can be made persistent via the `max_fssource_node` configuration variable in app.config.
+See the Configuration guide for more information.

-Example: ***TODO*** move to configuration section {max_fssource_node, 2}
+Example:

 * *Syntax* `riak-repl fullsync max_fssource_node <value>`
 * *Default* 2